logoPostPlanify

 • The trade-off: Iconosquare's analytics — 100+ metrics, competitor tracking, industry benchmarks, custom dashboards — are in a completely different league from Zoho Social's basic reports.
 Zoho Social supports 14 platforms (vs Iconosquare's 8), includes CRM integration, and is cheaper for teams.
 If analytics drive your strategy, Iconosquare wins decisively.
 If platform breadth and CRM matter more, Zoho Social wins.

-User ratings: Iconosquare holds a 4.5/5 on G2 (135 reviews) and a 2.5/5 on Trustpilot (5 reviews).
+User ratings: Iconosquare holds a 4.2/5 on G2 (196 reviews) and is strongly rated on Capterra (127 reviews).

 10. Sendible — Best for Agency Profile Management